 Our GrOW Navigators explain to the employee that their conversations are held in confidence unless the person permits us to share information – the only exception being a concern of the person harming themselves or others.
 No specifics are shared with the employer.

 There is no limit to the number of sessions an employee can have with a Navigator.
 In addition, the employee can continue to work with their Navigator as long as they remain at one of our partner companies.

 GrOW program is open to all employees.
 We work with the employer to promote the program through various channels visible to employees at all levels: new hire orientation, emails, website, bulletin boards, etc. We also encourage employers to refer employees to the Navigator directly.
 However, the employee is ultimately the decision-maker as to whether they use the services offered.
 In addition to assisting employees, our Navigators are available to their family members, one generation up, down and across.

 How can a Supervisor work with a GrOW Navigator?

 Managers and supervisors play an essential role in the success of their employees and the integration of the GrOW program into the workplace culture.
 The supervisor-employee relationship is a critical referral point for employees to their Navigator.
 Supervisors are often made aware of potential barriers by their employees first.
 By referring the employee to their Navigator for assistance, they can often get their employees the help they need before it affects their work performance.

 What is the process for having a GrOW Navigator at my company?

 We work closely with you or your HR staff to determine the most effective way to structure the service at your company and how to roll it out to your employees.
-You may prefer that the coach be on-site and available to employees at designated times on a regular basis, or you may prefer that the coach come on-site on an as needed basis.
-We can accommodate your preferences and a GrOW Navigator will only be a phone call away from you, your supervisors, your HR staff and your other employees.
+We can accommodate your time and location preferences and a GrOW Navigator will only be a phone call away from you, your supervisors, your HR staff and your other employees.